-Shipment: At 4°C on medium-supplemented, agarose gels in 24-well plate.
+Shipment: At 4°C on medium-supplemented, agarose gels in a 24-well plate.

 Shipment day: Every Monday.
-Shipment on Thursday also available upon special request.
+Shipment on Thursday is also available upon special request.

 Delivery: Tuesday morning via FedEx priority service (US).
-Outside US: Tuesday-Wednesday depending on location.
+Outside the US: Tuesday-Wednesday depending on location.

 Shelf life: Including time in transit, tissues may be stored at 4°C for up to 6 days prior to use.
 However, extended storage periods are not recommended unless necessary.
 In addition, the best reproducibility will be obtained if tissues are used consistently on the same day, e.g. Tuesday afternoon or following overnight storage at 4°C (Wednesday morning).

 Length of experiments: Cultures can be continued for at least 2 weeks with good retention of normal epidermal morphology.
-Cultures must be fed every other day with 5.0 ml of either New Maintenance Medium (NMM) or NMM-113.
-Cell culture inserts are placed atop culture stands (MEL-STND; see photo below) or washers (EPI-WSHR) in 6-well plates to allow use of 5.0 ml.
+Cultures must be fed every other day with 5.0 mL of either New Maintenance Medium (EPI-100-NMM-3) or EPI-100-NMM-113.
+Cell culture inserts are placed hang top plates (HNG-TOP-12, provided) to allow the use of 5.0 mL.

-MEL-300-B-FRZN-EA: MEL-300-B tissue that has been subjected to 3 freeze/thaw cycles.
-Designed to serve as control for melanin assay.
+MEL-300-A (or –B or –C) -FRZN-EA: MEL-300-B tissue that has been subjected to 3 freeze/thaw cycles.
+Designed to serve as a control for melanin assay.